nio-blocks/merge_streams/README.md

 MergeStreams
 ============
 Take two input streams and merge the signals into one.
-If the signals have matching attributes (that aren't the group_by property) then the most recent signal's attribute will take priority.
+If the signals have matching attributes (that aren't the group_by property) then the input_2 signal's attribute will take priority.

 Properties
 ----------